 The act of gathering grain behind harvesters was a practice called gleaning.
-In fact, there was a law in place as an act of welfare for the poor.
+In fact, it was a law in place as an act of welfare for the poor.
 When grain was dropped by harvesters they were to leave it where it fell and it was the poor's right to gather it up after.
 It was also to prevent owners from hoarding (see Leviticus 19:9-10).

-- 1) In Ruth 2:2-3, how would you describe Ruth and Naomi's discussion? - 2) Based on verses 4 & 5 how would you describe Boaz?
-Leader notes: He was kind to his workers. - 3) In verse 6 & 7 we read Boaz's foreman describe Ruth and his interaction with her.
+- 1) In Ruth 2:2-3, how would you describe Ruth and Naomi's discussion? - 2) Based on verses 4 & 5 how would you describe Boaz? - 3) In verse 6 & 7 we read Boaz's foreman describe Ruth and his interaction with her.
 What words does he use to describe her and their interaction?
 (If you have them, read a few different Bible translations.)